Field of Screams (amusement park): Frightmare Asylum

 In 2002, the Schopf brothers added this attraction, concentrates on more of a hospital-type setting, on horror displays that involve doctors and patients of an insane asylum, such as operations and autopsies.

 Nocturnal Wasteland

 The Nocturnal Wasteland is an outdoor trail that opened in 2013.
 In 2014, a 3.5 million volt Tesla coil was added to the attraction.

 Corn Cob Acres

 Gene and Jim Schopf also own and operate Corn Cob Acres, which is a family attraction aimed at children aged between 2 and 12.
 This includes a range of activities, such as milking a cow, a corn maze and picking pumpkins, amongst others.

 Escape Games

-Field of Screams also houses an array of escape games, in which guests can participate for an additional fee.
-These are a 5-minute version of an escape room on various topics: ‘The Heist’, ‘Lockdown’, ‘Captured’.
+Field of Screams has also housed an array of escape games, in which guests could participate for an additional fee.
+These were 5-minute versions of an escape room on various topics: 'The Heist', 'Lockdown', 'Captured'.

 Events

 Extreme Blackout

 Extreme Blackout was added to Field of Screams in 2015, and has continued since as a separate ticketed event.
 This is the most extreme form of Field of Screams.
 All four of the haunted attractions at the park are scarier, more intense, and more hands-on.
 Field of Screams' extreme blackout events occurs once a year in November.
 Cosmopolitan magazine reported that the event utilised "extreme scare tactics and fear-inducing techniques".
 There are some claims that this has included guests being 'buried alive'.